If you’re looking for a fulfilling new career that can work around your lifestyle, have you considered training as a Reflexology Practitioner?

 “Helping others to heal is our mission and the priority in everything that we teach.
 We aim to offer our students a fulfilling learning experience and build confidence in their ability to help others.

 “Our overall mission is to promote healing through the benefits of Reflexology.”

 The school is affiliated with the NRRI (National Register of Reflexologists Ireland) and fully accredited.

-A past student of the Irish School of Reflexology, who also works as a counsellor, said that studying reflexology has given her another way to support her clients.
+A student of the Irish School of Reflexology, who also works as a counsellor, says that studying reflexology has given her another way to support her clients.